-In the early days of the web, it was very easy to rank a website.
+In the early days of the web, it was effortless to rank a website.
 An intelligent SEO person could simply find a high PR blog with open commenting, and add exact match anchor text into the comments.

 So for example, one could find a dry cleaner blog, and post a comment like “great article, and by the way, if you ever need a car accident attorney [<<< that would be the link], we are here to help.”
 That exact match anchor would typically cause your website to rank higher for that search term “car accident attorney”.
 Get it so far?
 So Google, along with Yahoo! and Bing decided to come up with a solution to try and cut down on this “comment spam” and devised an attribute that a webmaster could add to links that he or she could not vouch for, or did not trust.

-No follow also was supposed to be used for non Google PPC links that you paid for from other sites, such as “sponsored links”, paid footer and sidebar links that were sitewide, etc. This attribute, called rel=”no follow” (A history of no follow here), was designed to help control spam by preventing the trust and authority of PageRank, or, in essence, the vote, from counting.
+No follow also was supposed to be for non-Google PPC links that you paid for from other sites, such as “sponsored links,” paid footer and sidebar links that were sitewide, etc. This attribute, called rel=”no follow” (A history of no follow here), was designed to help control spam by preventing the trust and authority of PageRank, or, in essence, the vote, from counting.

 Th effect of this feature prevented the links from garnering the trust and authority that a normal “vote” would have.
 You see, links to your website from another site are treated as votes.
 It used to be that the more votes you had, the higher your site would rank in the SERPS, or if you prefer, the search results position on the Google results page.

-Presently, Google changed the way it handles links, and instead Google is looking for quality links as opposed to massive quantities from unrelated, or irrelevant themes.
-Thus, a do follow link from that same dry cleaning site today, could actually act like a boat anchor, and sink your rankings for that exact match term.
+Presently, Google changed the way it handles links, and instead, Google is looking for quality links as opposed to massive quantities from unrelated, or irrelevant themes.
+Thus, a do-follow link from that same dry-cleaning site today could act like a boat anchor and sink your rankings for that exact match term.
 But that same unrelated link could also harm the sending site, not just the receiving site.

 This gets a little away from no follow, but now I will explain the relationship.
-Many lawyer sites, like lawyers.com, HG.org, etc., lost a lot of traffic and search engine placement post Panda and Penguin, and started converting the links pointing to their customers’ websites to rel=”no follow”, under the mistaken impression that their own rankings would come back.
+Many lawyer sites, like lawyers.com, HG.org, etc., lost a lot of traffic and search engine placement.
+All this happened post Panda and Penguin.
+And it started converting the links pointing to their customers’ websites to rel=” no follow,” under the mistaken impression that their rankings would come back.